mohammadtz/EasyLocalize/README.md

 ```

-## Use simpler with Dependency Injection version
+## Use simpler with Dependency Injection version for ASP.NET projects
-If your use any type of Asp.Net project support Dependency Injection,  You can simply use [EasyLocalize.DependencyInjection](https://www.nuget.org/packages/EasyLocalize.DependencyInjection/) Package this package is more simpler and useful than above option, In below Example, I show you how to use this package in Asp.Net WebApi project.
+If your use any type of Asp.Net project support Dependency Injection,  You can simply use [EasyLocalize.DependencyInjection](https://www.nuget.org/packages/EasyLocalize.DependencyInjection/) Package this package is more simpler and useful than above option, In below Example, I show you how to use the package in ASP.NET WebApi project.
 after install package, open Your `Program.cs` file and put below code to your project
 ```csharp
 // Add services to the container.